-360 appraisal is an extremely hot topic in HR and performance management at the moment, and it is an increasingly common conversation we are having with our clients; including the use of 360 particularly in relation to performance appraisal.
-It seems that many consider this to be the panacea when, in reality, it can be the opposite if introduced into a culture that isn’t ready.
+360 appraisal is an extremely hot topic in HR and performance management at the moment.
+It is an increasingly common conversation we are having with our clients; including the use of 360 particularly in relation to performance appraisal.
+Many consider this to be the panacea when, in reality, it can be the opposite if introduced into a culture that isn’t ready.
 That said, 360 appraisal can also be an incredibly enlightening development tool if used in the right way.

 Please fill out the form below to receive a link to your White Paper.